jojodmo/VideoFilterExporter/README.md

 # VideoFilterExporter

-This is a simple, lightweight iOS utility that allows applying for saving `AVAsset`s with `CIFilter`s applied.
+This is a simple, lightweight iOS utility that lets you save `AVAsset`s with `CIFilter`s applied.

 The `kCVPixelBufferPixelFormatTypeKey` value of both `requiredPixelBufferAttributesForRenderContext` and `sourcePixelBufferAttributes` in the `VideoFilterCompositor` class can be altered to fit your needs